Nevada-the silver state

 With 3 million hectares of wilderness, the park is glorified as “the hottest, driest, and lowest” in the desert.
 This part of Death Valley is accessible from Beatty, Nevada via Route 374, “The Gateway to Death Valley.”

 The park is considered one of the most respected national parks between California and Nevada in the United States along the Sierra Nevada Mountains.
 With breathtaking beauty, snow-capped peaks, and different inhabitants, the park is accessible all year round, and winter is the most preferred season.

 The Mojave Desert and Great Basin, one of the earliest landscapes in the United States, can be seen from here.
 The lowest point in North America, the Badwater Basin, is also present here.

 It also holds a record for the highest measured temperatures verified on Earth.
 The entire landscape of Death Valley National Park has dunes, and canyons with coatings of stones, badlands, valleys, and mountains.

 The area is home to flora and fauna, adjusted to harsh environments.
 Before beginning the journey, analyze the Beatty Ranger Station and the present state of its roads.

-Visitors will never get disappointed as the park conducts outdoor activities like hiking, horseback riding, mountain biking.
+Visitors will never be disappointed as the park conducts outdoor activities like hiking, horseback riding, and mountain biking.